 Program Learning Outcomes

 The goal of the M.Ed.LEAD program is to prepare professional educators who are:

 Leadership in Education and Administrative Development (LEAD) Program Goals

 To develop these leaders, the LEAD Program focuses on developing future administrators who are:

 - Strategic Decision Makers

-Professional educators seeking graduate degrees and/or administrative endorsement meet the Highly Effective or Distinguished levels of the Utah Effective Teaching Standards and National Board for Professional Teaching Standards as teachers and/or the Utah Educational Leadership Standards as administrators.
+Professional educators seeking graduate degrees and/or administrative license meet the Highly Effective or Distinguished levels of the Utah Effective Teaching Standards and National Board for Professional Teaching Standards as teachers and/or the Utah Educational Leadership Standards as administrators.

 Applications and Admission Procedures

-Note: Admission to Graduate Studies in Education programs is a separate process from admission to the Southern Utah University School of Graduate Studies.
-There is no provisional admission in Graduate Studies in Education.
 For detailed directions on SUU School of Graduate Studies application procedures, potential candidates applying individually should refer to the Graduate Studies in Education webpage:

 Admission Requirements for Administrative Licensure